dthain/opsys-sp24/project4/index.md

 Note that the `delete` command removes a job as well as its output file.
-So, if the system has reached the 100MB limit, the user can `delete` a few jobs to free up space, and the system should automatically resume its work.
+So, if the system has reached the 100MB limit, the user can `delete` a few jobs to free up space, and the background threads should automatically resume work.

 ## Implementation Advice